UNCSRP/PRogramming-for-Environmental-Health-And-Toxicology-PREHEAT-Retreat/README.md

 *Machine learning questions:*
-* Script that you need to generate: what proteins predict BMI?
+* Script that you need to generate: can we predict BMI using protein signatures? what proteins predict BMI?

 ## Group 5: Asthma-associated proteins